tacconthommy/api-guides/source/includes/_selfservice.md

 This will:

 * Authenticate an itembase user
-* Add a new eBay (component id 6) store to his account
+* Add a new eBay (component id 6) store to their account
 * Ask the user to authorize your client (identified by `YOUR_CLIENT_ID`)
 * Activate your client for the new eBay store

 The token is created in the Selfservice application.
-Of course your client also has a certain component ID in our system which is recognized automatically and added to the list of components to add.
+Of course your client also has a certain component ID in our system which is recognized automatically and added to the list of components to connect.
 The token response will look like this:

 ```json
 {